|

 This method is not synonymous with the equals method,

-since the equals(Object) method is sensitive to the exact number of decimal places.
+method is sensitive to the exact number of decimal places (or, more

 public boolean gt(Decimal aThat)